jayllo-c/tp/docs/DeveloperGuide.md

 *   1b.
 User tries to add an exam with an existing name.

     *  1b1.
-AddressBook displays an error message informing the user that the exam name already exists.
+AvengersAssemble displays an error message informing the user that the exam name already exists.

        Step 1b1 is repeated until a valid exam name is entered.